 Rick's Free Auto Repair Advice

 A tie rod transfers motion from the steering gear to the steering knuckle.
 Rack and pinion steering gears have a flexible inner tie rod end and an outer tie rod end.
-A recirculating ball steering gear transfer motion to the linkage through the pitman arm.
+A recirculating ball steering gear transfers motion to the linkage through the pitman arm.
 The pitman arm moves the linkage to the outer end connected to the steering knuckle

 cutaway image of a tie rod end